rameshuv/bonus-hunt-guesser/README.md

   4. Save the changes, refresh the shortcode output, and verify the tournament still appears in the monthly view (demonstrating the stored type was preserved).
   5. Repeat with a weekly-length tournament to confirm the shortcode timeline tabs continue filtering correctly after edits.

+## Feature Checklist

+See [docs/feature-checklist.md](docs/feature-checklist.md) for the current runtime requirements checklist.